 Imagine biting into a fresh lobster roll on the Wild Atlantic Way.
 The flesh is pillowy; the sauce clicks with a citrusy zing.
-Or cycling along the Old Rail Trail between Athlone and Mullingar, breaking for picnic at a magical heritage park with resident fairies and a giant sculpture that seems to rise from the ground as you eat.
+Or cycling along the Old Rail Trail between Athlone and Mullingar, breaking for a picnic at a magical heritage park with resident fairies.
 Or refuelling after a calf-stretching hike up Moylussa, Clare’s highest point, with some speciality coffee roasted in the Burren.

 Forget soggy sambos, sandy barbecues, and mayo spoiling in the sun.
-All over the world, people are exploring again, reconnecting over great food and supporting local producers and businesses – from the ‘Empty Esky’ trend in Australia that has travellers stocking up on regional goodies, to street seats in Brooklyn or cyclists discovering foodie philosophies like Norway’s kortreist (literally, ‘short-travelled’ or low food miles) along the EuroVelo1.
+All over the world, people are supporting local producers and businesses – from street seats in Brooklyn or cyclists discovering foodie philosophies like Norway’s kortreist (literally, ‘short-travelled’ or low food miles) along the EuroVelo 1.

-If you're looking to explore this summer, why not plan a few trips based around foodie pit stops?
-From strawberries in Wexford to fish shacks on the west coast, think of the road as an open-air aisle.
+This summer, tailor your road trips around some well-known foodie pit stops, like fresh strawberries in Wexford or the fish shacks that dot the west coast.
+Think of the road as an open-air aisle.

-At Kylemore Lough, you’ll find Dooncastle Oysters' new seafood trailer, a bright red shuck truck doing fresh razor clams and mussels as well as its signature shellfish.
+At Kylemore Lough, introduce yourself to Dooncastle Oysters' seafood trailer, a bright red shuck truck doing fresh razor clams and mussels as well as its signature shellfish.
 If you’d prefer to put together your own picnic, start your shopping at Clifden’s Connemara Hamper.

-Another foodie truck fast becoming a destination in itself is Chad Byrne’s Hungry Donkey in Killarney.
-He’s doing magical things with lamb (ask about “the umami bomb”).
+Another foodie truck fast becoming a destination in itself is Chad Byrne’s Hungry Donkey in Killarney, where he’s doing magical things with lamb (ask about “the umami bomb”).

-In Emyvale, Monaghan, steer towards the Duck Truck, where Silver Hill Duck are doing delectable duck burgers and ‘quackos’ by their farm shop, or break up a tour of Lough Ree and Ireland’s Hidden Heartlands with a breather at JBG’s Pizza Garden, an all-day outdoors area at the Villager Pub in Glasson.
+Steer towards the Duck Truck in Emyvale, Monaghan, where Silver Hill Farm are serving delectable duck burgers and ‘quackos’ by their farm shop.
+Or break up a tour of Lough Ree and Ireland’s Hidden Heartlands with a breather at JB’s Pizza Garden, an all-day outdoors area at the Villager Pub in Glasson.
 From Glenown Farm ice cream to croissants crammed with crab mayo and pickled cucumber, it’s bringing a whole new wow-factor to Westmeath.

 Top tip: Popular beauty spots are likely to be crowded this summer.
-Plan ahead, go off-peak or off-radar where possible, and call ahead to make sure your planned stop is open (or better still, taking orders in advance).
+Plan ahead or go off-peak when possible, and call ahead to make sure your planned stop is open (or better still, taking orders in advance).

 Picnics are like painting – deceptively simple, but hard to do well (unless you’re plugging for a classic crisp sandwich, of course).
-With great Irish parks and gardens to set the scene, not to mention spots like Wexford’s Hook Head Lighthouse, take it up a notch and have fun with your food, exploring cracking Irish ingredients along the way.
+Set the scene and pitch your picnic blanket in some of Ireland's most scenic locations, such as Wexford’s Hook Head Lighthouse.
+Have fun with your food and explore cracking Irish ingredients along the way.

 First, some basics.
 Have you far to walk?
 If so, swap the fancy basket for a backpack.
-Load up on resealable containers to keep food fresh, and pack ingredients separately where you can – assembling on site is better than biting into soggy sambos where banana or tomato have turned the bread to tissue paper.
+Load up on resealable containers to keep food fresh, and pack ingredients separately when possible – assembling on site is better than biting into soggy sambos where banana or tomato have turned the bread to tissue paper.

 Invest in a decent flask for soup or coffee, bring a few small jars with a little honey or jam mixed with water to distract wasps, and keep things simple.
-There’s nothing like a sliver of McGeough’s air-dried lamb or Gubbeen salami between the fingers, or a slice of a sweet, semi-firm, kid-friendly cheese like Offaly’s Mossfield with a simple pinch of relish on a cracker.
+There’s nothing like a sliver of McGeough’s air-dried lamb or Gubbeen salami, or a slice of a sweet, semi-firm, kid-friendly cheese like Offaly’s Mossfield with a simple pinch of relish on a cracker.
 Yum.

 Finally, resist the temptation to pull ingredients from generic supermarket shelves.
-All over the country, there are fantastic deli shops serving as larders full of local produce.
+Uncover the fantastic deli shops that are full of local produce all over the country.

-Is there anything like gliding along a greenway, not having to worry about traffic, peddling up an appetite for your next pit-stop?
+Is there anything like gliding along a greenway, peddling up an appetite for your next pit-stop?
 Forget crummy energy bars.
 Think hot chocolate served in edible cups (yes, edible cups) at Signal Box Coffee on the Waterford Greenway.
-That’ll get you through the next couple of kilometres.

-Or what about winding up a spin on Mayo’s Great Western Greenway with a feast at Blásta at Teds on Achill Island?
+Wind up a spin on Mayo’s Great Western Greenway with a feast at Blásta at Teds on Achill Island.
 From spiced fish tacos with a dollop of house slaw to their signature Blásta burger (there’s a miniature ‘little blásta’ available for junior cyclists too), this’ll slake an appetite the size of the Atlantic.

-From short spins like the Carlingford Lough Greenway to the Royal Canal Greenway stretching from Kildare to Longford, there are all sorts of greenway goodies in store.
-The Old Rail Trail linking Mullingar and Athlone is another, splicing through Ireland’s Hidden Heartlands.
+Discover the abundance of greenway goodies, whether on a short spin like the Carlingford Lough Greenway or on an extended trip such as the Royal Canal Greenway.
+The Old Rail Trail linking Mullingar and Athlone is another route worth exploring, which splices through Ireland’s Hidden Heartlands.

 Top tip: Remember the Greenway Code – cycle on the left, pass on the right, use your bell and bring your litter home!